pyodide/pyodide/docs/development/core.md

 - `FAIL_IF_ERR_OCCURRED()` -- `goto finally;` if the Python error indicator is set (in other words if `PyErr_Occurred()`).
 - `FAIL_IF_ERR_MATCHES(python_err_type)` -- `goto finally;` if `PyErr_ExceptionMatches(python_err_type)`, for example `FAIL_IF_ERR_MATCHES(PyExc_AttributeError);`

-### Javascript to CPython calling convention adapators
+### JavaScript to CPython calling convention adapators

-If we call a Javascript function from C and that Javascript function throws an error, it is impossible to catch it in C. We define two `EM_JS` adaptors to convert from the Javascript calling convention to the CPython calling convention.
+If we call a JavaScript function from C and that JavaScript function throws an error, it is impossible to catch it in C. We define two `EM_JS` adaptors to convert from the JavaScript calling convention to the CPython calling convention.
 The point of this is to ensure that errors that occur in `EM_JS` functions can be handled in C code using the ` FAIL_*`` macros.
-When compiled with  `DEBUG_F`, when a Javascript error is thrown a message will also be written to `console.error`.
+When compiled with  `DEBUG_F`, when a JavaScript error is thrown a message will also be written to `console.error`.
 The wrappers do roughly the following:

 ```javascript
 try {